maikel/FiniteVolumeSolver/README.md

-# Reactive Euler Solver
+# Finite Volume Solver

-This repository is an example of how to use SAMRAI.
+This repository is an example of how to use SAMRAI and AMReX.
 It also serves as a first attempt to talk about more concrete types and algorithms.
 Questions which are going to be tackled are

  * What are the right abstractions which we can define to help us in different projects.